AresMUSH/aresmush/game/plugins/chargen/help/index.md

 ---
 # Character Creation

 Character creation (aka chargen) here works a little differently than what you might be used to from other games.

-Instead of being a series of rooms, it is a multi-step tutorial that guides you through the necessary setup.
+You can do chargen either on the [Web Portal](/help/website) or in-game.
+They both have the same information - it's just a matter of preference.

-To start chargen, type `cg/start`.
+To start chargen in the game, type `cg/start`.
 You can access the chargen commands from anywhere on the game.
+The chargen tutorial will prompt you step by step.

 ## Quick Reference - Common Commands